seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <h3> Running the Seldonian Engine </h3>
 <p>
-Now that we have the spec file, running the Seldonian algorithm is extremely simple:
+Now that we have the spec file, running the Seldonian algorithm is extremely simple.
+You may need to change the path to <code class='highlight'>specfile</code> if your spec file is saved in a location other than the current directory.:
 {% highlight python %}
 # run_gridworld.py
 from seldonian.seldonian_algorithm import SeldonianAlgorithm